jakobzhao/geog328/README.md

 <!-- Oct 11 -->

-To build websites, you should know about HTML — the fundamental technology used to define the structure of a webpage.
-HTML is used to specify whether your web content should be recognized as a paragraph, list, heading, link, image, multimedia player, form, or one of many other available elements or even a new element that you define.
+To build websites, you should know about HTML, CSS and JavaScript.
+HTML is the the fundamental technology used to define the structure of a webpage, CSS is used to style the web page, and JavaScript takes the charge of the behaviors of the Web.
+We will spend two weeks to focus on these three primary coding languages of the Web.
+This week introduces you to HTML and CSS.
+To evaluate your learning outcomes,  we offered two quizzes and a lab for your practice.

-Cascading Stylesheets — or CSS — is the first technology you should start learning after HTML.
-While HTML is used to define the structure and semantics of your content, CSS is used to style it and lay it out.
-For example, you can use CSS to alter the font, color, size, and spacing of your content, split it into multiple columns, or add animations and other decorative features.

 -   **Readings:**
     - [Introduction to HTML](https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML).
 This document sets the stage, getting you used to important concepts and syntax, looking at applying HTML to text, how to create hyperlinks, and how to use HTML to structure a webpage.